 Dethroning Moment: Dragon Ball Z

-With this series being a Long Runner, this was only to be expected.
+With this series being a Long Runner, this was only to be expected before fans wish that these moments would be sent to the other dimension.

 Keep in mind: